MewBiscuit/Di-Hive/README.md

 ## Features
 - **Simplified ESP-IDF Usage**: This repository aims to significantly reduce the amount of work required by programmers by handling much of the ESP-IDF's complexity.
 - **Modular Components**: Each component is designed to be independently integrated into your projects, providing specific functionalities as needed.
-Some of these components might depend on one another, so make sure you check the `REQUIRES` field of the component you wish to utilize
+Some of these components might depend on one another, so make sure you check the `REQUIRES` field of the CMAKE file for the component you wish to utilize

 ## Dependencies
 There are no external dependencies for this repository, apart from the ESP-IDF framework itself.